 5. Pre-Opening Expenses

 During the time leading up to opening day, budget for costs to train new staff, develop a marketing plan, and secure any permits needed.
-These restaurant pre-opening expenses can run you between $20,000 and $120,000 considering size, previous experience, staff experience, and whether or not you’re opening a franchise.
+These restaurant pre-opening expenses can cost around $45,000, considering size, previous experience, staff experience, and whether or not you’re opening a franchise.

 6. Marketing, Branding, and PR